 Aluminium Tilt-and-Slide Doors

-A quirky yet practical twist on traditional slider doors, tilt-and-slide doors have an additional sash that can be slid back and forth independently.
-When you require added ventilation, you may open the sash inwards and allow free airflow.
+A quirky yet practical twist on traditional slider doors, tilt-and-slide doors have an additional sash that can be slide back and forth independently.
+When you require added ventilation, you may open the sash inwards and allow airflow.
 Such doors reduce sound by 20 to 30 decibels.